tschie/sparql/README.md

-# spatial-rest-query-lang
+# sparql
-Demonstrates a custom REST query language with Spring JPA CriteriaBuilder for querying spatial entities in PostGIS
+Demonstrates a custom REST query language with Spring JPA CriteriaBuilder for querying spatial entities in PostGIS.